is-wifi-calling-free-internationally-everything-you-need-to-know

 WiFi Calling vs WhatsApp Calling: Key Differences

 The table is a great visual representation of the main differences between WiFi Calling and traditional app-based calling services such as WhatsApp or FaceTime.
-WiFi Calling gets your usual phone number, encompasses landlines, and permits making emergency calls, yet it obeys the billing rules of your carrier.
+WiFi Calling enables voice calls and other mobile calls to be made over WiFi networks, using your usual phone number.
+WiFi calling works by using VoIP technology to convert your voice into digital signals that travel over the internet, allowing you to make calls even when cellular service is unavailable.
+It encompasses landlines, permits making emergency calls, and obeys the billing rules of your carrier.
 App-based calling is at no cost over WiFi and is available everywhere, but it requires both parties to have the same app installed, and it cannot connect to landlines or emergency services.

 WhatsApp calling is better for free calls to foreign contacts, while WiFi calling is better for official numbers or landlines.